JahsiasWhite/AudioShape/README.md

 Filter (Tone.Filter): You can use filters to remove or emphasize certain frequencies in your audio.
 Tone.js offers various filter types, including lowpass, highpass, bandpass, and more. const filter = new Tone.Filter(200, 'lowpass').toDestination();

-Delay (Tone.FeedbackDelay): Delay effects create echoes or repeats of the audio signal.
-You can adjust parameters like delay time and feedback to control the delay effect. const delay = new Tone.FeedbackDelay('8n', 0.5).toDestination();

 Compressor (Tone.Compressor): Compressors are used to control the dynamic range of audio signals, making loud sounds quieter and quiet sounds louder. const compressor = new Tone.Compressor(-30, 3).toDestination();